2026年3月10日星期二

 different methods of classification

-Japanese brands, its target market and products
+Japanese brands, its target market and products (Zhenliang Liu's speech)

 - Choose one product that you have already owned or can easily access.